rlenaha2/Green-Plan-It/README.md

 The model is based on data from the 2009 Residential Energy Consumption Survey (https://www.eia.gov/consumption/residential/data/2009/index.php?view=microdata).
 This data contail over 10,000 stuctures ranging from 100 sq ft to over 16,000 sq ft.

-## Model Use
-An interactive version of this model can be found at:

 ## Model Features
 The model was trained on a subset of features.
 The input CSV can be found at green_plan_it_input.csv.
 There is a description of the variables that need to be provided as well as an example structure.